GuttmanLab/chipdip-pipeline/README.md

      - `conda_env` (default = `"envs/chipdip.yaml"`): either a path to a conda environment YAML file ("\*.yml" or "\*.yaml") or the name of an existing conda environment.
 If the path to a conda environment YAML file, Snakemake will create a new conda environment within the `.snakemake` folder of the [working directory](#working-directory). [*If a relative path is used, the path is interpreted as relative to the Snakefile.*](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#integrated-package-management)
      - `mask` (default = `null`): path to BED file of genomic regions to ignore, such as [ENCODE blacklist regions](#blacklist-bed); reads mapping to these regions are discarded.
 If `null`, no masking is performed.
      - `path_chrom_map` (default = `null`): path to [chromosome name map file](#chrom-map).
 If `null`, chromosome renaming and filtering are skipped, and the final BAM and/or bigWig files will use all chromosome names as-is from the Bowtie 2 index.
+     - `deduplication_method` (default = `"RT&start&end"`): specify keys to use for chromatin reads deduplication, in addition to the cluster barcode.
+Alignment positions ('start' and/or 'end') and/or the DPM tag ('RT') can be combined using '&' (AND) or '|' (OR) operators, with '&' operators taking precedence.
      - `num_chunks` (default = `2`): integer between 1 and 99 giving the number of chunks to split FASTQ files from each sample into for parallel processing
      - `generate_splitbams` (default = `false`): [boolean value](https://yaml.org/type/bool.html) indicating whether to generate separate BAM files for each antibody target
      - `min_oligos` (default = `2`): integer giving the minimum count of deduplicated antibody oligo reads in a cluster for that cluster to be assigned to the corresponding antibody target; this criteria is intersected (AND) with the `proportion` and `max_size` criteria